farisachugthai/dotfiles/unix/.config/nvim/annotations.md

 Gonna house modifications I don't want to delete or traverse a git history for.

+# TODO

+first things first let's jot down some thoughts. fix ntree mappings get a better handle of jedi flake ale and pyls before adding anything else. already a  pretty sizeable stack of stuff fix up skeleton.py so it has some pep257 compliant example docstrings. if they had pep484 type hints too thatd be sweet.

 ## Jedi Function

 Not really ready to do away with this completely.